yourlabs/cli2/tutorial.md

 $ echo bar | clilabs example -
 ```

-Use the clilabs.builtins:help, or just `:help:` because
-clilabs.builtins is the default module:
+Help is based on docstrings:

 ```
 # docstring of function
-$ clilabs clilabs:help your.mod:main
+$ clilabs clilabs.builtins:help your.mod:main

-# docstring of module, : required to avoid confusion with module name:main
+# since help is clilabs.builtins, no need to prefix with clilabs:
-$ clilabs :help clilabs.django
+$ clilabs help clilabs.django
 ```

 Pycli also bundles a nice bunch of functions for Django, for now it has a